 If at any time you wish to withdraw from it, just click on the unsubscribe button!

 Tax Receipts for 2019 were emailed to you.
 Please check your trash mail before calling to ask for a new one.

 You will have noticed an icon our homepage that refers to Tanamakoon being Bullfrogpowered!
 Read on and find out why Tanamakoon is helping to lead the way environmentally in today's world!
 You'll be hearing and seeing lots more this summer about our newest environmental actions and programs!
 Stay tuned for more updates!

-summer camp for girls.
+Now entering its 91st season of operation, Camp Tanamakoon is a renowned summer camp for girls.
 Located on its own lake in Algonquin Park and accessible only by water, the camp has welcomed four generations of girls from all over the world to share adventures and build lifelong memories.
 In addition to its popular summer program, Camp Tanamakoon also operates an Outdoor Ed Program in the spring and fall for grade seven and eight students, as well as a seniors program, a Kindercamp for four to six year olds, and an in-depth art instruction program.
-Over the course of the summer, more than 1100 school children, 800 summer campers, 40 Seniors, 150 kindercampers and 20 artists visit the camp.
+Over the course of the summer, more than 1100 school children, 750 summer campers, 50 Seniors, 120 kindercampers and 20 artists visit the camp.